Brugui7/DermalCheck/README.md

 # DermalCheck
-My final degree project on early lesions detection with Android (Java) and TFLite.
+My final degree project on early skin lesions detection with Android (Java) and TFLite.